adrianlshaw/LightVerifier/README.md

 evaluate trust for a given machine.

 There are two parties:
-* The **verifier** - this machine runs _lqr.sh_ and contains the database
+* The **verifier** - this machine runs _verify.sh_ and contains the database
-* The **attestor** - this machine runs _lqs.sh_ and logs activity with IMA
+* The **attestor** - this machine runs _ra-agent.sh_ and logs activity with IMA

 First, the verifier should build the database from the measurementDB.
 This will store the SHA-1 hash of every ELF file in the packages in a Redis database.
+We are working to add support for newer hash algorithms.

-Secondly, the machine to verify should have IMA running (preferably in TCB mode to ensure the chain of trust isn't broken) and launch lqs.sh.
+Secondly, the machine to verify should have IMA running and launch **ra-agent.sh**.
 This script will then wait for a request from the verifier and a new instance will be created for each request.

-When the machine needs to be verified, the verifier sends a nonce for freshness.
+When the machine needs to be verified, the verifier sends a nonce/challenge for freshness.
 The sender will then create a quote (with the nonce used to prevent replay attacks) and sends it along with the IMA log (unencrypted)